getify/You-Dont-Know-JS/this & object prototypes/ch5.md

 **Note:** `Object.create( null )` creates an object that has an empty (aka, `null`) `[[Prototype]]` linkage, and thus the object can't delegate anywhere.
 Since such an object has no prototype chain, the `instanceof` operator (explained in the next section) has nothing to check, so it will always return `false`.
 These special empty-`[[Prototype]]` objects are often called "dictionaries" as they are typically used purely for storing data in properties, mostly because they have no possible surprise effects from delegated properties/functions on the `[[Prototype]]` chain.

 It would be *nice* if there was a standard and reliable way to modify the linkage of an existing object.
-Prior to ES6, there's a non-standard and not fully-cross-browser way, via the `.__proto__` property.
-ES6 adds a `Object.setPrototypeOf(..)`, which does the trick.
+Prior to ES6, there's a non-standard and not fully-cross-browser way, via the `.__proto__` property, which is setable.
+ES6 adds a `Object.setPrototypeOf(..)` helper utility, which does the trick.

 Compare the pre-ES6 and ES6-standardized techniques, side-by-side: